chronoclast/gotoams2017/content-temp.md

 * Not to be confused with a PLC (Programmable **Logic** Controller)
 * They often support different fieldbuses by default
 * Easily expandable (new I/O modules can be attached, motor drivers, etc.)
+* Most of them run an OS
+* Manufacturers

 ## What's a PFC?